romange/blog/content/post/gaia_mr_read_benchmark.md

 ## Setup
 I've used 32 core machine on Google Cloud.
 The [documentation says](https://cloud.google.com/vpc/docs/quota) that Google does not cap ingress traffic but we can roughly assume to expect around 10Gbit/s or 1.25GB/s.
 I did not find any references to Google storage bandwidth caps.
 I was curious to know if I can reach 1.25GB/s cap by reading compressed data and uncompress it **on the fly**.
-Storing compressed data in cloud is a good CPU vs I/O tradeoff because usually, in the cloud, we are bottlenecked on I/O bandwidth.
-In order to really stress the framework, I've prepared 2TB dataset comprised of 260 thousand zstd compressed files of different sizes.
-I've used [zstd compression](https://facebook.github.io/zstd/) because it's the best open source compressor that exist these days.
+Storing compressed data in the cloud is a good CPU vs I/O tradeoff because usually, in the cloud, we are bottlenecked on I/O bandwidth.
+I've prepared 2TB dataset comprised of 260 thousand zstd compressed files of different sizes that should inflict enough load on the framework.

+I've used [zstd compression](https://facebook.github.io/zstd/) because it's the best open source compressor that exists these days.
 If you did not use it before - do try it.
 It's especially efficient during the decompression phase, reaching very high speeds.
-By the way,GAIA-MR supports both gzip and zstd formats out of the box.
+By the way, GAIA-MR supports both gzip and zstd formats out of the box.

-By default, the framework creates a IO read fiber per each CPU core.
-In order to stress I/O component and reach maximum CPU utilization I've used parameter `--map_io_read_factor=2` to create 2 I/O fibers per each CPU core.
+By default, the framework creates a 2 IO read fibers per each CPU core.
+For 32 core instance, it means that the framework creates 64 socket connections to google storage api gateway (In general, you can control this setting with `--map_io_read_factor` flag).
 I've used slightly modified ubuntu 18.04 image provided by Google cloud.
-For 32 core instance it means that the framework will create 64 socket connections to google storage api gateway.

 ## Benchmark
 To run mr_read_test I used the following command: